oachoor/RatingBundle/README.md

 Entities doesn't fully meet your requirements?, then you can create yours based on [Rating](Entity/Rating.php) and [Vote](Entity/Vote.php).

-### Resolve abstract Entities with RatingBundle or AcmeRatingBundle
+### Resolve abstract Entities with RatingBundle or your custom ones

 ``` yaml
 doctrine: